 Are you ready for the New DFARS clause on Cyber Security?

 I’ve been getting a few calls and emails of late asking about the new DFARS cyber security requirements.
-These calls are referring to DFARS 252.204-7012, which calls for adoption of NIST SP 800-171.
+These calls are referring to DFARS 252.204-7012, which calls for the adoption of NIST SP 800-171.
 The timing is understandable as this clause is starting to appear in contracts or as flow-down to subcontracts.
-For those not familiar, NIST SP 800-171 “Protecting Controlled Unclassified Information in Nonfederal Information Systems and organizations” as the title implies, deals with controlled unclassified information (CUI) and specifically when it’s in the possession of nonfederal systems (e.g., Government Contractor systems).
+For those not familiar, NIST SP 800-171 “Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations” as the title implies, deals with controlled unclassified information (CUI) and specifically when it’s in the possession of nonfederal systems (e.g., Government Contractor systems).
+You can learn more about these requirements in our NIST SP 800-171 blog post.

 The definition of CUI is an interesting read for the security and management wonks.
 The government contractor might not be prepared to consider the data in their accounting system, like Deltek Costpoint to be included in the definition.
 However, the government’s interest in making sure that a business’ proprietary information remains secure helps assure the survival of that enterprise, which is certainly in the government’s best interest.